As a sole trader or small business owner, there’s a lot to keep up with when it comes to your tax bill.

 To work out your tax payments, you’ll need to keep records of all your income and subtract any allowable expenses you’ve incurred.
 These must be purely business expenses – think travel costs, office expenses like lighting and heating bills, and paid training courses – and can’t include personal expenditures.

-In the UK, the current personal allowance for sole traders lets you earn up to £12,570 before you need to pay any Income Tax (correct as of March 2024 for the 2024/25 tax year).
+In the UK, the current personal allowance for self-employed and sole traders lets you earn up to £12,570 before you need to pay any Income Tax (correct as of March 2025 for the 2025/26 tax year).

 As a sole trader, your tax rate and the amount you pay depend on your annual profits.
 The UK tax system is progressive, meaning you'll pay more tax the more you earn.